ehrenbrav/nestcamDIY/README.md

 Stick one piece of Velcro onto the back of the Pi, or onto the battery if using a UPS HAT, and another piece onto the inside of the enclosure.

-Figure out where you want the USB cable to run, remove the electronics, and cut a notch in the enclosure to accommodate the cables.
+Figure out where you want the USB cable to run, remove the electronics, and two notches in the enclosure to accommodate the cables.

-This notch needs to accommodate:
+One notch needs to accommodate:

-- the USB or solar wire
-- the motion sensor wire
+- The motion sensor wires
-- the two LED wires
+- The two sets of LED wires

+The other notch needs to accomodate:

+- The USB power cable for the Pi
+- The wires for the solar power, if using

-A Dremel works well for this, but a small hacksaw can also work.
+A Dremel works really well for this, but a small hacksaw can also work.

 ### 4.2 Mount the Enclosure to the Birdhouse